 News & Resources

-Updates on the Global Status of Child Labor in 2024: Progress Made, but Challenges Remain
+New Estimate of Global Child Labor in 2024 (138 million): Progress Made, but Challenges Remain

 Author: Michael Rivas In commemoration of World Day Against Child Labor on June 12, 2025, the